CraftAcademyLabs/ca_course_v2/week_01/material/extras/basic_ruby_recap_exercises.md

 greetings('Thomas')
 # should output: Hello Thomas!
 ```
 Nice!
-Working with `parameters` *(the name you put between the method’s parentheses when you define it)* and `arguments` *(the piece of code you actually put between the method’s parentheses when you call it)* is a cornerstone concept in the world of software development, and it's important to understand the relationship.
+Working with `parameters` *(the name you put between the method’s parentheses when you define it)* and `arguments` *(the piece of code you actually put between the method’s parentheses when you call it)* is a cornerstone concept in the world of software development, and it's important to understand this relationship.

-Let's finish round 2 with a more complex exercise that envelopes everything we've gone through so far:
+Let's finish round 2 with a more complex exercise that envelopes the different concepts from this round:

 **Write functionality that will count all integers from 1 to `number` (being the argument) and calculate the sum of these.
 If the sum is below 10, it means failure.
 10 or above means passing!**